rosario/rosario.github.com/_posts/2012-06-04-html5-video-streaming-over-websockets-using-pusher.md

                   @sizeCanvas()
                   @button.textContent = 'Take Shot'
                 , @onFailSoHard)
             else
                 navigator.webkitGetUserMedia({video:true}, (stream) =>
                   @video.src = window.webkitURL.createObjectURL(stream)
                   @sizeCanvas()
                   @button.textContent = 'Take Shot'
                 , @onFailSoHard)
           else
            console.log 'Error with getUserMedia()'
+{% endhighlight %}

 The **getUserMedia** is a wrapper around webkitGetUserMedia.
 We need it because Chrome 18/19  and Chrome 21 have a slightly different syntax.

 After the user clicks the button, we start a timer and we refresh the image taken from the video and send